 - Consume mostly whole grains instead of cereals or breads with refined grains.

-Other healthy food choices are nonfat or low-fat dairy products, beans, and fruits and vegetables.
+Other healthy food choices include nonfat or low-fat dairy products, beans, fruits, and vegetables.

 The Pizza Problem